 Internal Gear Pumps

-In an internal gear pump, the meshing action of an external gear and an internal gear work with a crescent-shaped sector element to generate fluid flow.
+In an internal gear pump, the meshing action of external and internal gears works with a crescent-shaped sector element to generate fluid flow.
 The outer gear has teeth pointing inwards and the inner gear has teeth pointing outward.
 As these gears rotate and come in and out of mesh, they create suction and discharge zones with the sector acting as a barrier between these zones.
 A gerotor is a special type of internal gear pump that eliminates the need for a sector element by using trochoidal gears to create suction and discharge zones.

 Unlike external gear pumps, internal gear pumps are not meant for high-pressure applications; however, they do generate flow with very little pulsation present.
 They are not as widely used in hydraulics as external gear pumps; however, they are used with lube oils and fuel oils and work well for metering applications.